- 1 What is A Temperature Blanket And How Do You Knit One?

 I’ve just started knitting a temperature blanket.
 It’s late January, 2017 and you’re all invited to join me.
 I’ve had lots of knitting ideas and thought this one could be fun.
-We can even post our progress on my Knitters Digest forum but more about that later.
+We can even post our progress on my knitting forum but more about that later.
 See below Progress Reports and Updates

 What is A Temperature Blanket And How Do You Knit One?